-11.02 From an Administrative Action of the Vice President for Student Advancement Directly Affecting an Individual Student
+11.02 From an Administrative Action of the Senior Vice President and Chief Operating Officer Directly Affecting an Individual Student

-Any student may appeal an administrative action of the Vice President for Student Advancement or their designee when the action directly affects such student in his individual capacity.
-The complaining student must notify in writing the Chairman of the Behavioral Standards Committee of his intention to lodge an appeal within ten (10) business days after the date of the Vice President's or their designee's written decision has been given to the student.
+Any student may appeal an administrative action of the Senior Vice President and Chief Operating Officer or their agent when the action directly affects such student in his individual capacity.
+The complaining student must notify in writing the Chairman of the Behavioral Standards Committee of his intention to lodge an appeal within ten (10) business days after the date of the Vice President's or their agent's written decision has been given to the student.
 The appeal must be submitted in writing, and must identify the reason(s) for appealing (see 11.01).
 Late notices of intent to appeal will be accepted or rejected by the Chairperson of the Committee after hearing the student's reason for late submission.
 The entire record of previous proceedings and the evidence presented before the Behavioral Standards Committee shall be automatically transmitted to the Administrative Review Board.
 The student may, at their discretion, submit additional written evidence, which is relevant to the issue before the Board.
 The Chairperson of the Behavioral Standards Committee shall proceed according to Section 9.02.
-In appeals from administrative actions of the Vice President for Student Advancement or their designee, the Behavioral Standards Committee shall hear and decide the merits of the accusation and the censure imposed.
+In appeals from administrative actions of the Senior Vice President and Chief Operating Officer or their agent, the Behavioral Standards Committee shall hear and decide the merits of the accusation and the censure imposed.
 The Vice President for Student Advancement or their designee will be present at this hearing.